Winton, Greater Manchester: Early history

 Winton, along with some of its neighbouring villages, including Barton and Monton, is believed to be Saxon in origin.
 However, Winton is not in the Domesday Book although neighbouring Barton is.
 Winton is believed to have been originally known as Withinton.
 In 1262, Richard de Winton was granted 7 acre of land by former landowner, Thomas Grelley, at a rate of one shilling and two pence (1s 2d or 6p) per year.
 These 7 acre grew over the next few decades to become the hamlet of Winton.

 Churches

-Churches in Winton used to include the Roman Catholic Church of St. Matthew's (which is now a polish center), next to Winton Library on Worsley Road, and St. Mary Magdalene's Parish Church on Grasmere Crescent/Westbourne Road (a Grade II listed building).
+Churches in Winton used to include the Roman Catholic Church of St. Matthew's (which is now a Polish centre), next to Winton Library on Worsley Road, and St. Mary Magdalene's Parish Church on Grasmere Crescent/Westbourne Road (a Grade II listed building).
 The Baptist church on Parrin Lane was destroyed in an arson attack in 2010.
 The oldest building is Magdalene Centre, formerly a school before Westwood Park was opened, dating from 1888.